 Chow Chows can be impatient and won’t hesitate to retaliate when teased.
 This is why you should never leave them alone with children.

 The Dachshund features a long silhouette, bold and vivacious personality, and ever-alert expression.
-These dogs come in three coat types and two sizes.
+These small dogs come in three coat types and two sizes.

 Dachshunds today also have a high prey drive, which is why it is not a good idea to keep them close to other pets.
 They are also strong-willed, intelligent, and independent and will become aggressive if you’re not able to train them properly.

 The Great Dane is one of the largest dog breeds, and it can stand as high as 32 inches at the shoulder.
 They are good with children and need plenty of exercise and attention.

 Great Danes can be quite destructive and need to be supervised at all times.
 If properly socialized, these canines will get along well with other canines.
 However, if you don’t socialize them with other animals from a young age, they will behave aggressively towards them.

 Great Danes might use their size for dominating the house, which is why training with dog commands should start at a young age.
 You should also never leave them unsupervised with small children due to their large size.
 Other than that, Great Danes aren’t dangerous and can become good companions.

 The Jack Russell Terrier is an agile, intelligent, and fun-loving dog that was bred for hunting foxes in the mid-1800s.
 Jack Russell Terriers need a strong leader to set boundaries and rules; otherwise, they would exhibit aggression towards other humans and animals.

 It can be hard to train small dogs, and they could develop small dog syndrome – a condition where the dog thinks that it is head of the house and acts accordingly.